 6. User Interviews

-With the results obtained in the survey and the profiling of the users required for the in-depth interviews, we prepared the script for the
+With the results obtained from the survey and the profiling of the users required for the in-depth interviews, we prepared the script for the user interviews.

 Once the interviews were completed, we once again grouped the results to identify common patterns to work on in the next processes of Definition and Ideation.